qiuweisen/arabic-calligraphy-creator/erd.md

-# Arabic Calligraphy Creator - Project Architecture Document
+# Arabic Calligraphy Generator - Project Architecture Document

 ## Project Overview

-This document describes the architecture, structure, and design of the Arabic Calligraphy Creator web application.
+This document describes the architecture, structure, and design of the Arabic Calligraphy Generator web application.
 The application is built using Next.js 15.2.4 and React 19, with a focus on providing a modern, responsive user interface for creating beautiful Arabic calligraphy.

 ## Directory Structure